ISnDead/Integration-Suricata-nDPI/rules/ndpi/PROCESS.md

 - suspected DGA Domain name
 - malware host contacted
 - and many others...

 Additionally, rules using the **ndpi-risk** keyword should check if the keyword exists using the **requires** keyword, for example:\
 ***requires: keyword ndpi-risk;***

 Syntax:
 ***ndpi-risk:"risk";***

-Where risk is one (or multiple comma-separated) of the risk codes supported by nDPI.
+Where "risk" is one (or multiple comma-separated) of the risk codes supported by nDPI.
 Please check *ndpiReader -H* for the full list.